Execution Modes

 Two Modes

-Both respect task dependencies from before
+Both respect task dependencies from before, after, and variables.

 Sequential Mode